satvikpendem/theme-toggle/index.md

 # Theme Toggle

 These days, everyone wants a dark mode.
-It's not so hard to create, actually
+It's not so hard to create, actually, and it can be done in CSS, Javascript, and a combination of the two.
+You can even include nice animations as well.

 ## CSS Only

 Let's take a look at a CSS only solution:

-<iframe src="./css-example.html"></iframe>
+<iframe src="./examples/css/index.html"></iframe>

+_index.html_

 ```html
 <label for="toggle">